younghosumich/capstone_team17_wealthwatchers/README.md

-Stock Selction
+# Stock Selection

+## Overview

 This Jupyter notebook contains two sections.
-Stock selection and ..... designed to perform the clustering analysis
+Stock selection and ..... designed to perform the clustering analysis to group of stocks from the S&P 500 to optimize a diversified portfolio.
+The process includes downloading historical stock data, performing data preprocessing, and applying unsupervised learning techniques to cluster the stocks based on their performance metrics.

 Requirements